shayanfp/shayanweb-admin-fontchanger/readme.txt

 = Is there any options to disable Elementor or WordPress font changer? =

 Yes!
 We added options for this.
-Go to {yourwebsiteaddress}/wp-admin/options.php and change 'shayanweb_plugin_disable_wp_font_changer' or 'shayanweb_plugin_disable_elementor_font_changer' to "yes" to disable the fontchanger.
+Go to {yourwebsiteaddress}/wp-admin/options.php and change 'shayanweb_plugin_disable_wp_font_changer' , 'shayanweb_plugin_disable_elementor_font_changer' , or 'shayanweb_plugin_disable_classic_font_changer' to "yes" to disable the fontchanger.

 == Screenshots ==

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.4 =
+* Adding styles to change WordPress classic editor font
+* Adding some needed directories for better structure

 = 1.3 =
 * We updated CSS files for better compatibility with WordPress 6.0 and the latest version of Elementor.